Circumcision: Prophylactic usage in developed countries

-Similarly, the World Health Organization in 2010 stated:
+The World Health Organization in 2010 stated:

-Religious, cultural, and ethnic circumcision

-Worldwide, around half of all circumcisions are performed for religious or cultural reasons.
-Circumcision plays a major role in many of the world's cultures and religions.
-When performed for religious reasons, it is most common among Muslims and Jews, among whom it is near-universal.
-Circumcision is an integral or established practice for members of these faiths, as well as among the Samaritans and Druze.

-In some African and Eastern Christian denominations male circumcision is an established practice, and require that their male members undergo circumcision.
-It is commonly performed among members of the Coptic, Ethiopian, and Eritrean Orthodox Churches.

 Pathologies

 Circumcision is also used to treat various pathologies.
 These include pathological phimosis, refractory balanoposthitis and chronic or recurrent urinary tract infections (UTIs).

 Contraindications

 Circumcision is contraindicated in certain cases.

 These include infants with certain genital structure abnormalities, such as a misplaced urethral opening (as in hypospadias and epispadias), curvature of the head of the penis (chordee), or ambiguous genitalia, because the foreskin may be needed for reconstructive surgery.
 Circumcision is contraindicated in premature infants and those who are not clinically stable and in good health.

 If an individual is known to have or has a family history of serious bleeding disorders such as hemophilia, it is recommended that the blood be checked for normal coagulation properties before the procedure is attempted.

 Technique

 The foreskin is the double-layered fold of tissue at the distal end of the human penis that covers the glans and the urinary meatus.
+Different amounts of skin can be removed during circumcision.
+The practice is differentiated from other surgeries for the treatment of phimosis or treatment-resistant infection by the complete removal of the preputial orifice.

 For adult medical circumcision, superficial wound healing takes up to a week, and complete healing 4 to 6 months.
 For infants, healing is usually complete within one week.